nivekithan/blog/src/data/blog/automated_backups_postgres.md

 sudo systemctl stop postgresql@17-main.service
 ```

-Then let's delete the `pg_wal`
+Then let's delete the `pg_wal` directory

 ```sh
 # as postgres user
 rm -rf /var/lib/postgresql/17/main/pg_wal/
 ```

-Now if we try to start the postgresql cluster again we get an error
+Now if we try to start the PostgreSQL cluster again, we get an error

 ```sh
 # as root user